janis-commerce/model/README.md

 In order to use this package with a DB, you must to add the database connection settings, it can be setted in service settings *`janiscommercerc.json`* **(Core model)** or in session **(Client Model)**.

 #### Configure database connection with `databaseKey`
-Regardless if you use a *Core* or *Client* model you should set the `databaseKey` that your model will use to get the database connection settings.
+Regardless if you use a *Core* or *Client* model you may set the `databaseKey` that your model will use to get the database connection settings.
 Default: `'default'`.

 ```js
 class MyModel extends Model {